charlesbluca/blog/about.md

 This has allowed me to work with a variety of packages in the scientific Python ecosystem, several cloud computing services across different providers, and even a handful of continuous integration pipelines.

 I maintain this blog to serve as an active portfolio of my work, life, and general interests.
-For a more general overview, you can also check my [resume](/CharlesBlackmonLuca.pdf).
+For a more brief overview, you can also check my [resume](/CharlesBlackmonLuca.pdf).